How to Become an Editor: A Guide for Beginners

 If you’re not sure what you want your specialty to be, that’s okay too!
 The main goal here is to sharpen your editorial senses — every book, article, and essay you read contributes to your understanding of what makes good writing (and what doesn’t).
 Try to break down and articulate the elements of works that are especially successful, so you can replicate those elements in your own projects down the line.

-You’ve been reading all you can and have earned (or are well on your way to earning) that coveted bachelor’s degree.
-Now it’s time to obtain your first bit of professional editing work via internships and low-paying jobs.
+You’ve been reading all you can and have earned (or are well on your way to earning) that coveted bachelor’s degree (or editing certificate).
+Now it’s time to obtain your first bit of professional editing work via internships and even low-paying part-time jobs.

-Editing internships are great because, though you won’t make much money, you’ll have a steady stream of work coming in that you can use to hone your skills and grow your portfolio.
-You can search for editing internships on sites like Indeed and LinkedIn — and if you’re still in school, or have recently graduated, see what you can find through your college’s job search portal.
+You can search for book editing internships on sites like Indeed and LinkedIn — and if you’re still in school, or have recently graduated, see what you can find through your college’s job search portal.
 (Twitter is also a great place to be generally — managing editors and publishers post about vacancies and networking events they host all the time!)

 If you can’t find or can’t afford to take such an internship, you can look for short-term gigs on freelancing sites like Upwork.
-However, you’ll still need to create a compelling profile and strive to sell your services.
-You’ll also have to take jobs that don’t really interest you at first, and do every kind of editing work, no matter what your preference (for instance, you might plan to specialize in developmental editing, but you’ll be doing mostly copy and line editing for these gigs).
+Be mindful that even with a compelling profile and plenty of self-marketing, you’ll probably still have to take jobs that don’t really interest you at first.
+For instance, you might plan to specialize in developmental editing, but you’ll be doing mostly copy and line editing in your early gigs.

 This part of your editing career is the definition of “the hustle.”
 You’ll be working long hours, not getting paid much, and feeling unsure about whether you even can be an editor.
 But if you manage to push through all that, you’ll emerge on the other side with plentiful knowledge and experience to serve as the foundation of your editing career.